MS Barfleur: Return to Poole-Cherbourg route

 The Barfleur returned to the Poole–Cherbourg route on 19 March 2013, running alongside which inaugurated a new route between Poole and Bilbao, also starting on the same date.
 The Barfleur re-commenced overnight services between Cherbourg and Poole in November 2013, on a Tuesday and a Wednesday in place of the usual evening service.
 These overnight sailings were also repeated in 2014 except during the peak summer period.
 In 2015, its twin funnels were enlarged to accept new exhaust scrubbers.
 The Barfleur was laid up for the winter period with the last sailing from Poole being on 31 January 2018 but returned to service on 4 March 2018.

-In January 2023, during an interview with La Presse De La Manche (Actu.fr), Jean-Marc Roué told the interviewers that the company plans to replace Barfleur with the Cotentin.
-However the date for this has not been confirmed, but is expected to be around 2026.
+In January 2023, during an interview with La Presse De La Manche (Actu.fr), Jean-Marc Roué told the interviewers that the company planned to replace Barfleur with the Cotentin.
+However the date for this was not confirmed, and was expected to be around 2026.
+In June 2026, Brittany Ferries announced both Barfleur and Cotentin were to be sold, and the Poole–Cherbourg route would close from November 2026.